2 for 1 Month Unlimited Offer for New Members: Click Here To View Full Schedule & to stay up to date with Calendar of Classes/ Events/ Workshops etc.

 If one has been practising yoga for a while and has improved in some postures, but still finding others are complicated and unchanging, chiropractic or physio treatments will assist.

 Chiropractic treatment detects areas of uneasy movement in joints, and delivers a “Chiropractic Adjustment” which is a quick stretch to that stiff joint, Sometimes requiring manipulation and may make a popping sound, or it can be done in another way too, without the crack.
 It has both neurological and physical benefits.
 It moves into the joints, thereby stretching surrounding ligaments and tendons, which physically creates more movement in the joint.
 From a neurological perspective, it helps the brain reconnect to that stiff joint.
 It acts a reminder to the cerebellum, that it can move this way, and re-establishes that connection.
 They are leading to greater awareness of that joint, better balance, posture, and usually a better functioning joint.

 How will physiotherapy help?

-Physiotherapy originated in yoga as seen in the starting positions and postures, supine position, so hyperextensions, although it was Hippocrates who was credited as the first to teach manual manipulation in 460 BC.
-The combined yoga-physiotherapy approach is therefore not surprising.
-Whereas physiotherapy focuses on body function and dysfunction and treatment of musculoskeletal disabilities to hasten to heal and restore function, yoga focuses onglobal wellbeing and healing of the whole person.
+Physiotherapy originated in yoga, as seen in the starting postures, prone positions and hyperextensions.
+However, Hippocrates was credited as the first to teach manual manipulation in 460 BC.
+The combined yoga-physiotherapy approach is, therefore, not surprising.
+Physiotherapy focuses on body function and dysfunction.
+It includes the treatment of musculoskeletal disabilities to hasten to heal and restore function.
+Yoga focuses on the wellbeing and healing of the whole person.